cowdao-grants/cow-shed/README.md

 ### Deployments

 As `cow-shed` makes use of determinstic deployment, it has the same deployment address across all EVM-compatible chains.
-The contracts are deployed to the following addresses:

-- `COWShedFactory`: `0x00E989b87700514118Fa55326CD1cCE82faebEF6`
-- `COWShed`: `0x2CFFA8cf11B90C9F437567b86352169dF4009F73` (implementation)

-The contracts are deployed to the following networks:
+The contracts are deployed to the [following addresses](./networks.json).

-- `mainnet`
-- `gnosis`
-- `arbitrum`
-- `sepolia`
-- `base`
-- `polygon`
-- `avalanche`

 ### Tests